gardener/gardener-extension-provider-openstack/docs/usage-as-end-user.md

 Users must be aware that **any change to the server group settings will result in a rolling deployment of new nodes for the affected worker group**.

 Please note the following restrictions when deploying workers with server groups:
 + The `serverGroup` section is optional, but if it is included in the worker configuration, it must contain a valid policy value.
 + The available `policy` values that can be used, are defined in the provider specific section of `CloudProfile` by your operator.
 + Certain policy values may induce further constraints.
 Using the `affinity` policy is only allowed when the worker group utilizes a single zone.

+The `machineLabels` section in the worker group configuration allows to specify additional machine labels.
+These labels are added to the machine instances only, but not to the node object.
+Additionally, they have an optional `roll` field.
+If it is set to `true`, changing the label value will trigger a rolling of all machines of this worker pool.

 ## Example `Shoot` manifest (one availability zone)